 Add To Favorites

 The holidays are a time of tradition, family and friends.
-What types of holidays do students in your class celebrate?
+Share a picture book focused on holidays with students during a read aloud experience.
+Ask students what types of holidays they celebrate.

-Glue a piece of aluminum foil onto a piece of recycled cardboard.
+Provide each student with a piece of aluminum foil to be glued onto a piece of pre-measured, recycled cardboard.
 Allow the glue to air dry.
 Draw the holiday word in block lettering on a piece of cardboard.
 Use scissors to cut out the word to create an ornament.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step